 Can you explain your expectations in detail to your new hires?
 Do you even know your expectations?

-Seems simple enough, but if you are honest, you probably just realized why your last hire may not have worked out.
-Most of us just assume that everyone will treat their job like we do.
-Nothing could be further from the truth.
+Seems simple enough, but if you answer these questions with brutal honesty, you may realize why your last hire didn’t work out.
+Most of us just assume that everyone will treat their jobs like we do.
+But nothing could be further from the truth.

-The most successful people I know are successful because they are clear on their objectives and know exactly what to do.
-They set their employees up for the same success by setting up clear expectations for the role before they even start.
+The most successful people I know are clear on their objectives and know exactly what to do.
+They set their employees up for that same success by communicating clear expectations for the role before they even start.

-5. Hire & Fire Based on Core Values
+5. Hire & Fire ISAs Based on Core Values

-This may seem a little out of place here, but knowing what you are willing to tolerate and not put up with is truly like a piece of magic in the hiring process.
-Making sure the new potential ISA is in alignment with your culture and ethics is critical.
+Knowing what you are—and are not—willing to tolerate is truly like a piece of magic in the hiring process.
+Making sure the potential ISA is in alignment with your culture and ethics is critical.

-I had an ISA one time who would overpromise the leads just to get them to commit to an appointment.
-When we would meet them at the appointment, they would say, “Well your ISA said it didn’t matter what my credit score was,” or, “Your ISA said it didn’t matter what price I was looking for, she said you would be able to find me a home!”
+Once I had an ISA who would overpromise to buyer leads just to get them to commit to an appointment.
+When we would meet them at the appointment, they would say, “Well, your ISA said it didn’t matter what my credit score was,” or, “Your ISA said it didn’t matter what price I was looking for; she said you would be able to find me a home!”

+This behavior ran contrary to my value of being honest with clients from the very beginning.
 A great coach once told me that every disagreement is a result of lack of communication.
-So make sure to communicate those values to your new ISA and fire them if they don’t live up to them.
+So make sure to communicate your values to your new real estate ISA, and fire them if they don’t live up to them.

-Bonus Tip: Build Your Business to Be System-dependent, Not People-dependent
+6. Build Your Business to Be Dependent on Systems, Not People

 Business owners and employees can perform at a much higher level when hired with an easily duplicated system.
 Expectations are clear, the job description is written out, and accountability is present.

 This is the biggest missing component in the real estate industry.
 It is easy to get caught up in delegating responsibility, but if not properly handled, it can quickly lead to disappointment.
 Remember, don’t simply throw someone into a position to fulfill a duty with no chance of it being successful.
-Use these tips to set your new hire and yourself up for success.
+Use these tips to set up your new hire—and yourself—for success.

 Over to You

-Have a great tip for hiring an ISA that can actually convert?
+Have a great tip for hiring an ISA who can actually convert?
 Let us know in the comments.